bayramtturgutt/CYCLISTIC-BIKE-SHARE/README.md

 ## Scenario

-As a junior data analyst on the Cyclistic marketing analytics team, I was tasked with understanding the usage patterns of Cyclistic bikes by different types of users.
+As a  data analyst on the Cyclistic marketing analytics team, I was tasked with understanding the usage patterns of Cyclistic bikes by different types of users.
 The insights gained from this analysis will help design a marketing strategy aimed at converting casual riders into annual members.

 ## About Cyclistic